Logistic

 a. | Peacetime

 (Commandant Logistiek en Opleidingen, CLO).
-On mobilisation Logistic
+Comprising four sections:

 and Training Command would close